fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 3. Operations are nodes that refer to their operands.

+Note that we use lowercase names for classes (a PEP8 violation) because we want names compatible with NumPy (e.g., we want `graph.add` to correspond to `np.add`).

 In the next section, we will start to play around to understand what is the structure of this DAG that we have created.